Angus-C-git/DevSheets/OS/VirtualMemory.md

 * How many page table entries do we need for one process

     - Consider a 32-bit virtual address (4GB address space)
-    - 4 Kbyte page size
+    - 4 Kbyte page size (for 32bit, 8 kByte for 64)

 * `2^32 / 2^12 = 2^20` entires
 * This is a huge address space for processes which are normally much smaler than this
 * Enter multi-level page tables

+* The number of page tables in the system is equal to the number of processes running in the system

 ### Multi-Level Page Tables